Is there a Floquet Lindbladian?

 However, systems like atomic quantum gases, which are very well isolated from their environment, should rather be viewed as an exception.
-Many quantum systems that are currently studied in the laboratory and used for technological applications are based on electronic or photonic degrees of freedom that couple to their environment.
-It is, therefore, desirable to extend the concept of Floquet engineering also to open Floquet systems.
-In this context, a number of papers investigating properties of the non-equilibrium steady states approached by these driven dissipative systems in the long-time limit have been published \cite{BreuerEtAl00, KetzmerickWustmann10, VorbergEtAl13, ShiraiEtAl14, SeetharamEtAl15, SeetharamEtAl15, DehghaniEtAl15, IadecolaEtAl15,VorbergEtAl15, ShiraiEtAl16, LetscherEtAl17, SchnellEtAl18, chong2018, QinEtAl18}.
-In this paper, in turn, we are interested in the (transient) dynamics of open Floquet systems and address the question as to whether it is possible to describe their stroboscopic evolution with time-independent generators, like it was in the case of isolated systems.
+Many quantum systems that are currently studied in the laboratory and used for technological applications are based on electronic or photonic degrees of freedom that usually couple to their environment.
+It is, therefore, desirable to extend the concept of Floquet engineering also to open systems.
+In this context, a number of papers investigating properties of the non-equilibrium steady states approached by periodically modulated dissipative systems in the long-time limit have been published \cite{BreuerEtAl00, AlickiEtAl06, KetzmerickWustmann10, VorbergEtAl13, ShiraiEtAl14, SeetharamEtAl15, SeetharamEtAl15, DehghaniEtAl15, IadecolaEtAl15,VorbergEtAl15, ShiraiEtAl16, LetscherEtAl17, SchnellEtAl18, chong2018, QinEtAl18, HigashikawaEt18}.
+In this paper, in turn, we are interested in the (transient) dynamics of open Floquet systems and address the question as to whether it is possible to describe their stroboscopic evolution with time-independent generators that generalize the concept of the Floquet Hamiltonian to open systems.